 In the end, you can use a simple habit tracker, to build or replace habits that push you towards a goal in any of the 5 Cores of your life that will contribute to your overall happiness and fulfillment.

-From reading more and educating yourself, better eating- and sleep habits, better control over your finances, and more intimate relationships with others or with yourself – the possibilities for self improvement are practically endless.
+From reading more and educating yourself, better eating- and sleep habits, better control over your finances, and more intimate relationships with others or with yourself – the possibilities for self growth journey are practically endless.